LargeFrenchCompany/RepoBranchProtector/README.md

 GITHUB_CLIENT_ID=<your_client_id>
 GITHUB_CLIENT_SECRET=<your_webhook_secret>
 ```
 >You can find the GitHub App ID and Client ID in your GitHub App's configuration webpage.
 You should have noted your Client Secret and Webhook Secret from the previous step.
-In order to obtain the raw RSA Private Key value, you can use a text editor or a command suech as ```cat path/to/your/private-key.pem``` to read the `.pem` file you downloaded during the GitHub App creation stage.
+In order to obtain the raw RSA Private Key value, you can use a text editor or a command such as ```cat path/to/your/private-key.pem``` to read the `.pem` file you downloaded during the GitHub App creation stage.

 3. Make sure you have a recent version of [Node.js](https://nodejs.org/en/download/) installed and run the server with the following command:
 ```